IceChes/ReprogramRobotics/Firmware/README.md

 - transmitter_gen_2 - FW for my unreleased gen2 transmitter.
 - universal_robot_firmware - FW for robots using RF nano and conventional RC parts.
 - universal_transmitter_firmware - FW for the gen1 transmitter.

+# License
+- conn_test, simplerx, and simpletx are exempt from the GPL3 license as they were not written by me.